ChathuraAbeygunawardhana/Wire-Apps-Project/README.md

 ### Redux

-I use Redux for state management because it provides a predictable state container, making it easier to manage and debug the application state.
+I used Redux for state management because it provides a predictable state container, making it easier to manage and debug the application state.

 ### TailwindCSS - NativeWind